 Let me explain by comparing the results of Boston’s preliminary 2013 mayoral race with Pressley’s at-large 2013 city council race.
 Pressley ran among a pool of 20 candidates for one of four run-off spots.
 She won with 17% (42,915) of the votes cast for the City Council candidates.
 That same year, candidates Martin Walsh and John Connolly received 18% (20,854) of the vote and 17% (19,435) of the vote respectfully.
-Combined that’s only 40,289 total votes, 2,626 fewer votes than Pressley received in her race.
+Combined, that is only 40,289 total votes, 2,626 fewer votes than Pressley received in her race.

-Here some important trends:
+Here some significant trends:

-- This area is considered a super voter “sweet spot” – an area with a large pool of voters that consistently vote.
+This area is considered a super voter “sweet spot” – an area with a large pool of voters that consistently vote.

-- Hyde Park’s African American and Latino populations grew 22% and 67% respectfully making people of color 78% of the population.
+Hyde Park’s African American and Latino populations grew 22% and 67% respectfully, making people of color 78% of the population.

-- Pressley won Ward 18 with 5,490 votes in 2013 and did really well this year too.
+Pressley won Ward 18 with 5,490 votes in 2013 and did well this year too.

-- In 2013, the top 3 mayoral candidates of color Charlotte Golar Richie, Felix Arroyo, and John Barros, split the Ward 18 vote 2314, 1160, and 1039 respectively.
+In 2013, the top 3 mayoral candidates of color Charlotte Golar Richie, Felix Arroyo, and John Barros split the Ward 18 vote 2314, 1160, and 1039 respectively.

-The splintering of the vote was also seen in neighborhoods like Hyde Park where the lack of consensus among progressive groups and voters created conflicting loyalties.
+The splintering of the vote was also seen in neighborhoods like Hyde Park, where the lack of consensus among progressive groups and voters created conflicting loyalties.
 Arroyo grew up in Hyde Park but found it difficult to close the vote gap without networking and unifying efforts with other candidates like John Barros.